If you feel anxious about your finances, you’re not alone. Here are some tips to help ease your mind.

 Nobody can control inflation and how the markets are doing, but there are things they can do to mitigate the risk and give themselves more control.

 A fair number of Rogoff’s clients experience financial stress from time to time, no matter their circumstances.
 Some, like the Lengels, were hit by unforeseen events, while others struggle to live within their means and are burdened with high amounts of debt.

 “The first thing I tell people is that you have to go back to the basics, and the most important part of that is not to spend more than you make,” Rogoff says.

-As part of Thrivent’s comprehensive financial planning services, Rogoff takes advantage of software tools like MoneyGuidePro to help clients better manage their day-to-day finances so they can meet their financial goals, like buying a house or saving for their children’s college tuition costs.
+As part of Thrivent’s Dedicated Planning Services, Rogoff takes advantage of software tools like MoneyGuidePro to help clients better manage their day-to-day finances so they can meet their financial goals, like buying a house or saving for their children’s college tuition costs.

 “I help them create plans for spending and saving, and tools like this show them if they are on the right track,” he says.
 “This also can help bring their stress level down.”